quarklang/QUARK/docs/project-report.md

 - Trello for task assignment
 - Git for version control
 - GitHub for code management
-- Vagrant with Ubuntu 12.04 64-bit for consistent develoment environments
+- Vagrant with Ubuntu 14.04 LTS 64-bit for consistent development environments

 We also used an external simulator that Jim created over the summer.
 Our compiler's output is C++ specifically designed to work with the simulator.